doctea/usb_midi_clocker/README.md

   - expose internal settings (like bpm, clock delays...?) as Parameters, so that can have modulation mapped to them too...
 - Reassignable ParameterInputs, that can be set to take their values from an incoming MIDI stream
   - Register them with the midi_matrix_mapper_manager so that when it receives a CC value change, it updates the ParameterInput current_value
-- Add 'all notes off' on 'extra button' press in midi_matrix_mapper menu
+- ~~Add 'all notes off' on 'extra button' press in midi_matrix_mapper menu~~
+  - done -- added a 'PANIC' menu option and keyboard shortcut (p)

 ## Explanation/demo (very much out of date!)